antfu/talks/2025-10-09/src/slides.md

 <img src="/devtools/vite-inspect.png" w-250 />

 <!--
-At the beginning of the Vite ecosystem, I was building quite a few plugins for Vite and it was always tricky to debug as I have to console.log here and there to see the internal state of the transformed code.
-So I end up building this UI called Vite Plugin inspect, showing the transform internals.
+At the beginning of the Vite ecosystem, I was building quite a few plugins for Vite and it was always tricky to debug as I had to console.log here and there to see the internal state of the transformed code.
+So I ended up building this UI called Vite Plugin inspect, showing the transform internals.
 -->

 ---